 This jumper sets the system to operate as a stand-alone unit - AUTO (top position), or to interface with the 1816 Telephone Intercom System (bottom position).
 The jumper is set to AUTO from the factory.

 4.8 HF - HS Jumper

-For Hands Free (HF) operation, the jumper is set in the left position.
+Jumper MUST be set For Hands Free (HF) operation in the left position.
+DO NOT set to (HS) right position.

 SECTION 5 - SYSTEM OPERATING INSTRUCTIONS

 5.1 Guest Instructions